-The house and the garden, located in Giverny, where Monet lived and died, are absolutely delightful and worth the visit, but you’ve got to plan it well.
+The house and the garden, located in Giverny, where Monet lived and died, are delightful and worth the visit, but you’ve got to plan it well.
 So feel free to follow our tips below to make the most of your trip to Monet’s gardens.
-We hope these quick suggestions will help you save time and money.
+These quick suggestions will help you save time and money.
 And, most importantly, help you enjoy one of the most beloved gardens in Normandy and even France.

 Disclaimer: This article contains affiliate links; we may receive a small commission for any purchases at no extra cost to you.
 Lovely.

 Visiting Monet’s House and Gardens was the highlight of our Normandy trip, so here are our top tips for visiting this awe-inspiring place because we want you to enjoy the experience as much as we did.

 Monet’s Garden and House is the second most visited tourist site in Normandy after the Mont Saint Michel, and it can get hectic during the day.

 Staying in or nearby Giverny the night before your visit to the famous gardens will allow you to explore the pretty town pacefully.
 Compared to the chaos and disruption in the daytime, Giverny is an oasis of tranquillity in the late afternoon.

 You can visit art galleries, the impressionism museum, cafes, and restaurants in and around the village in the daytime.
 But an early evening, when most visitors leave for the day, is the best time to explore and take photos of the town without the crowds.
 If you fancy a glass of French wine, a few restaurants are open till late.
 Otherwise, you can walk around the town and check the queueing spot to save time in the morning.